magicmark/LentilDI/README.md

 Lightweight + Simple ES6 Dependency Injection :)

-**LentilDI** lets you build apps without the pain of having to instaniate, wire up, and manually manage your dependency tree.
+**LentilDI** lets you build apps without the pain of having to instantiate, wire up, and manually manage your dependency tree.
 LentilDI emphasises:

 * Ease of module testing
 * Reduction of boilerplate dependency juggling